CALL FOR SUBMISSIONS

 The first Winter in America anthology sought to be reflective rather than reactive, and to promote compassion in the face of division.
 With Winter in America (Still, we continue that spirit—calling for work that looks deeply into the aftermath of the 2024 election and its ongoing social, cultural, and personal consequences.

-• Voices across aesthetics and backgrounds—diverse, layered, and inclusive.
+• Voices across aesthetics and backgrounds

 This anthology is not about headlines, but about the quieter reverberations of political life in our daily experience—reflections that help us see not only the election’s impact, but also what it reveals about who we are, and who we might yet become.